DaveVoorhis/Wrapd/docs/index.md

 1. SQL queries are defined in Java, unit tested, and invoked with conventional type-safe Java methods.
 2. Code generation is part of the Wrapd library and integrates into your build pipeline.
 No external tools are required.
-3. Database access is in database abstraction layers to increase cohesion, reduce coupling, and promote separation of concerns.
+3. Database access is kept in database abstraction layers to increase cohesion, reduce coupling, and promote separation of concerns.
-4. SQL text is exposed in the query definitions but hidden in the query invocations, making them safe, secure, and SQL-injection-free.
+4. SQL text is exposed in query definitions but hidden in query invocations, making them safe, secure, and SQL-injection-free.
 5. SELECT queries generate Streams-friendly results.
-Java integration is easy and clean.
+Java integration is easy and straightforward.
 6. Inserting and updating table rows is easy.
 7. If needed, table names can be automatically prefixed to avoid table name collisions in shared databases.
 8. Easy, automatic schema migration keeps your code in sync with your database schema and vice versa.

-Wrapd SQL is _amplified_, not obscured!
+Wrapd is SQL _amplified_, not obscured!

 ### Details ###

-#### Easily and quickly define and test SQL queries in your DBMS's SQL syntax from within Java and invoke them via conventional Java methods. ####
+#### SQL queries are defined in Java, unit tested, and invoked with conventional type-safe Java methods. ####

 Each SQL query definition in Wrapd acts as:
    - A unit test to run the query and verify that it works; and